Emily Faulconbridge

 BPsySc (Hons), MPsych (Clinical)

-Accepting New Clients | Practicing Wednesdays & Thursdays
+Waitlist for New Clients Available | Practicing Wednesdays & Thursdays

 Therapy to me is a collaborative process that helps people develop a deeper understanding of themselves and how their thoughts, emotions and past experiences influence their emotional and physical wellbeing.
 It is a space where we can work together to find a way forward towards a more meaningful and fulfilling life.